biocatchltd/Heksher/docs/concepts.rst

 * type: the :ref:`types <setting_types:Setting Types>` of the setting.
 * metadata: additional metadata about the setting.
 * aliases: a list of :ref:`aliases <setting_aliases:Setting Aliases>` of the setting.
 * default: the default value of the setting.
-Optional.
+* version: the latest version of the setting declaration, see :ref:`setting_versioning:Setting Versioning`.

 Context Features
 -----------------------